fi1ipO/wcf-async/README.md

 DelegatingHandler is here registered using IEndpointBehavior's AddBindingParameters method.

 If the content of the ExecutionContext is examined in the DelegatingHandler we can see following results:
-First request - there are correctly passed data from the initial ExecutionContext thas is modified via AsyncLocal:
+First request - there are correctly passed data from the initial ExecutionContext that is modified via AsyncLocal:
 ![First request!](images/firstReq.png)

 Second and every other request processed simultaneously with the first one: